gotson/komga-website/src/installation/oauth2.md

 ## Guide for common providers

+You can easily configure Google, Github, and Facebook without any complex configuration.

 ### Google

 Follow the instructions on the [OpenID Connect page](https://developers.google.com/identity/protocols/OpenIDConnect), starting in the section, "Setting up OAuth 2.0".